Skip to main content

 Your senior official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.

 When you request a .gov domain, we’ll ask for information about your senior official (role, contact information).
-We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requestor.
+We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requester.

-Read more about senior officials for:
+Read more about senior officials for your organization:

 See OMB Memorandum M-23-10 for more information.

-Domain requests for judicial branch federal agencies, except the U.S. Supreme Court, must be authorized by the director or CIO of the Administrative Office (AO) of the United States Courts.
+Domain requests for judicial branch agencies, except the U.S. Supreme Court, must be authorized by the director or CIO of the Administrative Office (AO) of the United States Courts.

 Domain requests from the U.S. Supreme Court must be authorized by the director of information technology for the U.S. Supreme Court.

-States and territories: judicial and legislative branches
+Judicial and legislative branches

-Domain requests from federally-recognized tribal governments must be authorized by the tribal leader the Bureau of Indian Affairs recognizes.
+Domain requests from federally recognized tribal governments must be authorized by the tribal leader the Bureau of Indian Affairs recognizes.

 Domain requests from state-recognized tribal governments must be authorized by the tribal leader the individual state recognizes.